zed-industries/zed/CONTRIBUTING.md

 # Contributing to Zed

+Thanks for your interest in contributing to Zed, the collaborative platform that is also a code editor!

+All activity in Zed forums is subject to our [Code of Conduct](https://zed.dev/docs/code-of-conduct).
+Additionally, contributors must sign our [Contributor License Agreement](https://zed.dev/cla) before their contributions can be merged.

+## Contribution ideas

+If you're looking for ideas about what to work on, check out:

+- Our [public roadmap](https://zed.dev/roadmap) contains a rough outline of our near-term priorities for Zed.
+- Our [top-ranking issues](https://github.com/zed-industries/zed/issues/5393) based on votes by the community.

+For adding themes or support for a new language to Zed, check out our [docs on developing extensions](https://zed.dev/docs/extensions/developing-extensions).

+## Proposing changes

+The best way to propose a change is to [start a discussion on our GitHub repository](https://github.com/zed-industries/zed/discussions).

+First, write a short **problem statement**, which _clearly_ and _briefly_ describes the problem you want to solve independently from any specific solution.
+It doesn't need to be long or formal, but it's difficult to consider a solution in absence of a clear understanding of the problem.

+Next, write a short **solution proposal**.
+How can the problem (or set of problems) you have stated above be addressed?
+What are the pros and cons of your approach?
+Again, keep it brief and informal.
+This isn't a specification, but rather a starting point for a conversation.

+By effectively engaging with the Zed team and community early in your process, we're better positioned to give you feedback and understand your pull request once you open it.
+If the first thing we see from you is a big changeset, we're much less likely to respond to it in a timely manner.

 ## Pair programming

 We plan to set aside time each week to pair program with contributors on promising pull requests in Zed.
 This will be an experiment.
 We tend to prefer pairing over async code review on our team, and we'd like to see how well it works in an open source setting.
 If we're finding it difficult to get on the same page with async review, we may ask you to pair with us if you're open to it.
 The closer a contribution is to the goals outlined in our roadmap, the more likely we'll be to spend time pairing on it.